 Winterton is a mecca for landscape photographers, dog walkers and the more relaxed family day out.

-I come here to think and have a time where I do not get disturbed by life, I use it as a time to relax and often find myself spending wandering for four or five hours just following my dog and her nose, stopping off to photograph the peculiar shaped trees or interesting shaped sand dunes as I find them.
+I come here to think and have a time where I do not get disturbed by life.
+It as a time to relax.
+I often find myself spending wandering for hours just following my dog and her nose.
+Constantly stopping off to photograph the peculiar shaped trees or interesting shaped sand dunes as I find them.
 I find this time is amazing for clearing my mind and creating work, often not seeing or having any human interaction for the time I spend walking.
 This is something that reminds me of my youth and walking in the highlands of Scotland, just a little bit flatter though.

-The plans for the future are to find more interesting places local to me that are just as amazing to be documenting in this relaxing way.
+The plans for the future are to find more interesting places local to me.
+Places that are just as amazing to be documenting in this relaxing way.
 I have discovered this is a time when work is not forced but just subconsciously produced